 The Delaware Court of Chancery, in In re WeWork Litigation, C.A.
 No. 2020-0258-AGB (consol.), opinion (Del.
 Ch.
 Aug.
 21, 2020), finds that company management could not withhold company privileged information from directors who served on a special committee of a company’s board based on management’s unilateral determination that the committee members’ interests were adverse to the company’s interests.

-NEW: Morris James discusses the decision in Chancery Holds That Management Does Not Have Unilateral Authority to Preclude a Director From Obtaining the Company’s Privileged Information.
+Morris James discusses the decision in Chancery Holds That Management Does Not Have Unilateral Authority to Preclude a Director From Obtaining the Company’s Privileged Information.

 Sheppard Mullin discusses the decision in Delaware Court of Chancery Clarifies that Management Cannot Unilaterally Curtail a Director’s Access to Corporation’s Privileged Information.